Getting a Contractor's License

 R4-9-106(E): “…the Registrar may decide a trade exam is not required where the qualifying party has been the qualifying party within the preceding five years for a license in good standing in the same classification in this state, or a classification the Registrar deems comparable in another state.”

-* The Business Management examination cannot be waived because it has reference to Arizona specific statutes and rules.
+* The AZ SRE Statutes and Rules Exam cannot be waived because it has reference to Arizona specific statutes and rules.

 What information must be submitted when requesting a waiver for a trade examination?